bypschroeder/ai_drawingbot/README.md

 # AI-Drawingbot

-The AI-Drawingbot is an interactive system that transforms user prompts into physical artworks.
-Users describe what they want to be drawn, and the system leverages advanced AI models to generate a corresponding image.
-This image is then processed—optimized for vector drawing and converted into line art suitable for plotting.
-Finally, a custom-built XY-plotter, constructed with 3D-printed parts and Arduino-based controls, physically draws the generated artwork onto paper.
+The AI-Drawingbot is an interactive system that transforms text prompts into physical line drawings.
+It uses the LUIS image generation API from Hof University to create images based on user input.
+These images are then converted into vector-friendly line art and plotted onto paper using a custom-built XY-plotter made from 3D-printed parts and controlled by an Arduino.

 ## Installation